apache/flink/docs/dev/table/common.md

 // Create a Table from a SQL query val sqlResult  = tableEnv.sql("SELECT ...
 FROM table2 ...")

-// Emit a Table to a TableSink resultTable.writeToSink(...)
+// Emit a Table API result Table to a TableSink, same for SQL result tapiResult.writeToSink(...)

 // Execute
-env.execute("Your Query")
+env.execute()

 {% endhighlight %}
 </div>
 </div>

 **Note:** Table API and SQL queries can be easily integrated with and embedded into DataStream or DataSet programs.
-Have a look a the [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api) section to learn how DataStreams and DataSets can be converted into Tables and vice versa.
+Have a look at the [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api) section to learn how DataStreams and DataSets can be converted into Tables and vice versa.

 {% top %}